 Pretty seaside resorts, pine forests and a luxurious marina along the lively Etruscan coast, a unique natural reserve in the heart of the country, villages untouched by mass tourism, archaeological excavation sites - travelers who want to experience culture and nature off the beaten path will love the Maremma region.

 Sandy beaches & tourist center: The wide sandy and pebble beaches around the holiday resorts San Vincenzo or Marina di Bibbona are very popular in high season.
-Families with children prefer the beaches in Cecina Mare where the little ones can frolic in the shadow waters and pine forests offer protection from the sun.
+Families with children prefer the beaches in Cecina Mare where the little ones can frolic in the shallow waters and pine forests offer protection from the sun.
+If you want to stay in style we recommend you book your stay at the Gallia Palace Hotel in Punta Ala.
+This 5 star beach hotel will seriously charm you with its 60’s architecture, elegant interior design and beautiful private beach.
 South of the exclusive marina Punta Ala with its sophisticated promenade and away from the hustle and bustle you’ll find the seaside town Follonica and the fishing village Castiglione and its medieval fortress.

 Pristine natural reserve: Nowhere else has the old Mediterranean landscape been preserved as well as in the Maremma.
 In the Maremma Nature Park, also known as Uccellina Park, hikers can follow signposted trails, watch wild horses and Maremmano bulls and go for a swim at one of the secluded beaches.